Ecology Box

 The idea for this activity came from a workshop by Karen Kalamuck at the Exploratorium.
 THANK YOU Karen!

-Going Further Another cool termite trick… Did you know that termites mistake the smell of a Bic pen for a pheromone that they use to navigate?
+Another cool termite trick… Did you know that termites mistake the smell of a Bic pen for a pheromone that they use to navigate?
 Pheromones are chemicals that communicates a message to other members of the same species.
 Although humans do have pheromones, termites and other social insects communicate extensively through these chemical messages.
 Termite workers indicate the path to a food source by leaving behind a trail-pheromone.
 A chemical in Bic pens (not other pens for some reason) mimics the trail-pheromone.
 If you draw a line with a Bic pen on paper then place a termite on the line, the termite will faithfully follow the line wherever it leads.
 Try drawing curly-Qs and other shapes.
 See what happens when a termite hits a crossroads.
 Try pens by other manufacturers.
 Try different colors of Bic pen.

 Lesson Plan